New-Teams/Craft-bot/README.md

 # Craft Finder bot in typescript
-A modern Discord bot for a game to find the craft of an item
+A modern Discord bot for a game to find the craft of an Minecraft item

 ## Features
 - 🤖 Discord.js v14 framework